wwce/azure-arm-virtual-wan/README.md

 #### <img align="right" width="400" src="https://raw.githubusercontent.com/wwce/azure-arm-virtual-wan/main/images/part1.png"> Part 1:  Create Virtual WAN & Virtual Hub

 In this part, a Virtual WAN is created with a virtual hub.
 The hub will be used in Parts 2 and 3 to direct traffic from connected spokes to the security VNETs.
-If you already have a Virtual Hub, you can skip this step and proceed to part 2.
+If you already have a virtual hub, you can skip this step and proceed to part 2.
 </br>
 </br>
 </br>